oscarlorentzon/ray-tracer/README.md

 - Render artifacts are found in `build/artifacts`.

 ## Documentation
-The ray tracer uses [right-handed coordinates](https://en.wikipedia.org/wiki/Right-hand_rule).
+The ray tracer uses [right-handed coordinates](https://en.wikipedia.org/wiki/Right-hand_rule) and counter-clockwise rotation around the axis.
+Matrices are row-major.